cybercongress/cybercongress/site/content/post/game-of-links-end.md

 The amount of users who got less than 20 GCYBs almost equal the amount of users who get more than 20.
 The 1st place address won by a landslide.
 It means this address holds most particles in the top.
 The distribution looks like power law and seems like expected.

 The main conclusion of this discipline is that cyberlinks have to be expensive.
-That will lead to improving the Graph building quality and will defend the Graph from those kinds of attacks and bot attacks in general.
+That will lead to improving the knowledge Graph building quality and will defend the knowledge Graph from those kinds of attacks and bot attacks in general.

 ## Load